KnapsackPro/knapsack/README.md

 To see specs distributed for the first CI node type:

     $ CI_NODE_TOTAL=2 CI_NODE_INDEX=0 KNAPSACK_SPEC_PATTERN="spec_examples/**/*_spec.rb" bundle exec rake knapsack:rspec

+Specs in `spec_examples/leftover` take more than 3 seconds.
+This should cause a Knapsack time offset warning because we set `time_offset_in_seconds` to 3 in `spec_examples/spec_helper.rb`.
+Type below to see warning:

+    $ rspec --default-path spec_examples

 ## Contributing